styladev/magentoStylaConnect/doc/configuration.md

 # Configuration

+In order to set up connection between your Magento and Styla, please do the following:
 * Login into your magento backend
 * Navigate to "System -> Configuration" and open the section "Styla Connect"
 * Please use the "Configuration Assistant" to connect your store with Styla.
 The assistant will automatically configure the required `RestApi` user and will take care of the authorization process: